kakoeimon/VNMD/readme.md

 Next you will need [Python3](https://www.python.org/downloads/).
 Probably you already have this so check it in your Command Prompt by typing: python --version.

-You will also need [PILLOW](https://pillow.readthedocs.io/en/stable/installation.html) for Python.
-Use pip commands to install it.
+You will also need for Python [PILLOW](https://pillow.readthedocs.io/en/stable/installation.html) , [SoundFile](https://pypi.org/project/soundfile/) and [pydub](https://pypi.org/project/pydub/).
+Use pip commands to install them.

 Then Optionaly but for much better quality, install [ImageMagick](https://imagemagick.org/script/download.php) and when you install check the convert legacy.